8 minute read

 Absorbs UV light so that it can’t penetrate the skin

 May irritate or cause an allergic reaction in certain people’s skin

-Physical sunscreen is the best bet for oily, acne-prone and/or sensitive skin.
-Certain physical sunscreen ingredients such as zinc oxide can even help against acne!
-Chemical sunscreens, on the other hand, can irritate sensitive skin (and irritation can lead to breakouts).
+Physical sunscreen is often the best bet for oily, acne-prone and/or sensitive skin.
+Certain physical sunscreen ingredients such as zinc oxide may even help soothe irritation!
+Chemical sunscreens, on the other hand, may irritate sensitive skin (and irritation can lead to breakouts).
 As always, look for products labeled “non-comedogenic” (translation: won’t clog pores).
 We’ll delve deeper into which ingredients to avoid a little later on in this guide—but, as a rule of thumb, avoid alcohol in skincare products (alcohol denat., aka denatured alcohol—other versions, such as coconut alcohol and cetearyl alcohol, are actually fine to use).
 And be on the lookout for pore-clogging ingredients such as coconut oil, octyl stearate, and isopropyl palmitate.

 There are plenty of options to choose from that work great on oily skin, and we’ve rounded them up right here to make it easy to find your new go-to.
 Most of us with oily skin are well acquainted with clogged pores.
 To avoid pore-clogging, take a closer look at the ingredients in any product you use on your skin.
 We know it’s a lot to remember what all those hard-to-pronounce ingredients really are, though, so here are some products whose ingredients we’ve reviewed to make sure they’re non-comedogenic.